GAS85/nextcloud_scripts/README.md

 ### nextcloud-usage-report.sh
 This script works with https://apps.nextcloud.com/apps/user_usage_report

-Will generate report and output it in cacti format Supports Argument as _"user"_ if you need to check statistic for one user only run _./nextcloud-usage_report.sh user_ to get specific user information AS-IS without any warranty
+Will generate report and output it in cacti format.
+Supports Argument as _"user"_ if you need to check statistic for one user only run _./nextcloud-usage_report.sh user_ to get specific user information.

-output fields are:
+AS-IS without any warranty.
+Output fields are:

     storage_all, storage_used, shares_new, files_all, files_new, files_read